-Compiling feedback from hiring managers, your team, and even your own thoughts, builds a shortlist of most qualified candidates to advance to in-person or live video interviews.
-With the improved accuracy of the screening and assessment process, your team eliminates bad late stage interviews.
+Compiling feedback from hiring managers, your team, and even your own thoughts builds a shortlist of the most qualified candidates to advance to in-person or live video interviews.
+With the improved accuracy of the screening and assessment process, your team eliminates bad late-stage interviews.
 As a bonus, you avoid uncomfortable conversations with hiring managers when their one-on-one interviews don’t go as planned.

 4. Build a positive candidate experience